webonise/hikaricp-bug-poc/README.md

 `./gradlew run`

-If it passes successfully, you're good to go.
+If it passes successfully, the bug isn't with Hikari.
+If you see a stack trace, you _may_ have just found a bug.
+(Or you borked your configuration.)